Ukraine Latest: Russia Strikes After Zelenskiy’s Europe Aid Call

 The nation of 2.6 million, wedged between Ukraine and Romania, has come under intense pressure since the start of Russia’s invasion.
 Russian cruise missiles launched as part of the Kremlin’s biggest attack this year passed through Moldova’s airspace Friday.

-Zelenskiy condemned the launch of at least 70 missiles, saying that “unfortunately, there are victims”.
+Zelenskiy condemned the latest Russian missile launch, saying that “unfortunately, there are victims”.

 The Ukrainian leader, who visited Brussels, Paris and London this week, said in a statement on his website that the missiles had passed through the airspace of Moldova and Romania, adding that this represented a “challenge to NATO”.